610-519-6979 (option #1)

 on Lancaster Ave.

 Residence Hall Security, or Housing Security, was started in 1990.
-The purpose was to provide the University with added safety and security for the students and property within the female residence halls during the late evening/early morning hours; from 2230 to 0630 hours.
+The purpose was to provide the University with added safety and security for the students and property within the female residence halls during the late evening/early morning hours; from 10:30 pm till 6:30 am.
 Over the years this mission has held true; however, numerous modifications and adaptations have been made so we can better serve the Villanova community.
 As the University has expanded its residency program we have included co-ed and freshman male halls as part of our coverage, and in the past we have staffed anywhere from 9 to 14 residence halls.
 The department works closely with the Office for Residence Life to determine the number and type of halls we will be covering each academic year.

 Housing Security's success as a unit rests in its flexibility and adaptation.
 At one time or another Housing Security Officers have staffed all but two residence halls on campus.
-The unit has almost ten years of service with the University, and everyone associated with the unit looks forward to serving the students and University for many more.
+The unit has well over twenty years of service with the University, and everyone associated with the unit looks forward to serving the students and University for many more.